Nanoporous alumina microtubes for metamaterial and plasmonic applications: Characterization and analysis of nanoporous alumina microtubes

 We next demonstrate the possibility of silver (Ag) nanowires within the nanopores of the alumina microtube by electrodeposition.
-The aluminum core at the center of the alumina shell is used as the cathode and a platimum wire used as the anode.
-To remove the barrier layer of impermeable alumina inside the cylindrical nanoporus alumina on the aluminum, the voltage after anodization was reduced slowly to zero in steps of 5 V from 40 V to 5 V, and thereafter in steps of 1 V/minute.
+The aluminium core at the center of the alumina shell is used as the cathode and a platinum wire used as the anode.
+To remove the barrier layer of impermeable alumina inside the cylindrical nanoporous alumina on the aluminium, the voltage after anodization was reduced slowly to zero in steps of 5 V from 40 V to 5 V, and thereafter in steps of 1 V/minute.
 Subsequently, the templates were immersed in 5\% phosphoric acid for 30 minutes to remove the barrier layer completely.
-Electrodeposition was performed in an ice cold mixture of AgNO$_3$(3.5gm.), CH$_3$COONH$_4$(2.8 gm.), NH$_3$H$_2$O (25 \% extra pure) (4.61 ml.) in 70 ml of solution~\cite{Wang2002} with 3 mA current for 40 minutes.
+Electrodeposition was performed in an ice-cold mixture of AgNO$_3$(3.5 gm.), CH$_3$COONH$_4$(2.8 gm.), NH$_3$H$_2$O (25\% extra pure) (4.61 ml.) in 70 ml of solution~\cite{Wang2002} with 3 mA current for 40 minutes.
 Figure~\ref{fig:embedded}(b) shows the FESEM images of alumina microtube embedded with the electrodeposited Ag nanowires within the nanopores of a porous alumina shell.
-The shell thickness is, however, small compared to the diameter of the aluminium wire.
+Inset of the Fig.~\ref{fig:embedded}(b) shows the magnified image of the Ag nanowires.
+The average diameter of the Ag nanowire was 88 nm.
+The elemental confirmation of Ag was carried out by EDAX which showed a high weightage per cent about 47.58 \% compared to the host aluminium and oxygen elements.
+Here, the shell thickness of the nanoporous alumina microtube is, however, small compared to the diameter of the aluminium wire.
 As the shell thickness increases, the nanopore size decreases towards the center and it becomes very difficult to remove the barrier layer.
 Some other methods, such as a cathodic polarization~\cite{Zhao2007}, might prove successful to remove the barrier layer from the much thicker nanoporous alumina shell.
 Further work to optimize the procedures for barrier layer removal and electrodeposition is required.